Why Should You Consider the Deferred Sales Trust?

 Highlights of the legal viability of the DST include:

-1) The DST is a proprietary strategy developed by Campbell Law over 21 years ago
+- The DST is a proprietary strategy developed by our tax attorneys over 27 years ago

-2) Successfully transacted over 3,000 DST transactions totaling hundreds of millions of dollars
+- Successfully transacted over 4,000 DST transactions totaling hundreds of billions of dollars

-5) Formal IRS review with Campbell Law – No adverse findings
+- Formal IRS review with The Estate Planning Team and our Tax Attorney – No adverse findings

-7) Campbell Law/Campbell Tax provides Audit Defense at no extra cost
+- The Estate Planning Team and our Tax Attorney provide Audit Defense at no extra cost

 Also, when clients are trying to research on their own, the basis for the DST is IRC 453 dealing with Installment contracts.